 Hiking With Herb

-As the days grow shorter, it becomes necessary to plan hikes that are more distant.
-I suggest hikes like White River, the Reflection Lake flower walk, or Packwood Lake.
-These are filled with beauty.
-Yesterday, the hiking team of four, went 7 miles and 1200 vertical feet to Burnt Mt.
-On the Bethel Ridge trail.
-The day was perfect except for some lingering smoke from distant wild fires.
-Flowers like Jacobs ladder, Lewis paintbrush, & buckwheat were everywhere.
-One of the wonderful opportunities we experienced, was the profuse stands of bear grass all over the forest on the road to Rattle Snake Canyon.
-It was a real plus for the day!
-Herb
+Yesterday, our hiking team of four trekked seven miles and gained 1,200 vertical feet reaching Burnt Mountain via the Bethel Ridge trail.
+The day was perfect, aside from some lingering smoke from distant wildfires.
+Wildflowers like Jacob’s ladder, Lewis’s paintbrush, and buckwheat were everywhere.
+One of the most wonderful sights we experienced was the profuse stands of bear grass covering the forest along the road to Rattlesnake Canyon—it was a real highlight of the day!

 Bethel Ridge Trail to Burnt Mountain